nikkovacevic/odateam-task/README.md

 ## Solution

-The solution is a Spring Boot application that exposes three endpoints:
+The solution is a Spring Boot application that exposes a single endpoint:
-- GET ... */api/rates/* ... for retrieving all EU countries from the input JSON file
+- GET ... */api/rates/* ... for retrieving all the required data
-- GET ... */api/rates/highest* ... for retrieving the three EU countries with the highest standard VAT rate
-- GET ... */api/rates/lowest* ... for retrieving the three EU countries with the lowest reduced VAT rate.

-In the *RatesService* class, the method *getRates()* is used to retrieve all EU countries from the input JSON file.
-Those are stored in a List of Country objects to prevent loading the data from the file every time the endpoints are called.

-The method *getHighestRates()* is used to retrieve the three EU countries with the highest standard VAT rate.
-First of all we remove the duplicates from the list of countries(GB and UK are the same country so the data is repeated).
-From the dataset we can see that the standard VAT rate is always of type double, so we can use the method *Collections.sort()* to sort the list of countries by the standard VAT rate.
-Because the list is sorted in ascending order, we can use the method Collections.reverse() to reverse the order.
-Then we can use the method *subList()* to get the first three elements from the list.

-The method *getLowestRates()* is used to retrieve the three EU countries with the lowest reduced VAT rate.
-Again we remove the duplicates from the list of countries.
-From the data, we can see that the reduced VAT rate can be of type double or false, so we need to filter the list.
-After that we can again sort the list by the reduced VAT rate, and since it is sorted in ascending order, we can use the method *subList()* to get the first three elements from the list.
+The endpoint takes a request parameter query, which can have values ALL, HIGHEST and LOWEST.
+Based on the value of the query parameter, the endpoint returns all the data, the three countries with the highest standard VAT rate or the three countries with the lowest reduced VAT rate.
+This was implemented using the Strategy pattern to follow the Open/Closed principle.

 ## Usage